sushmarchandran/cloud-tsa/cloudtsa/docs/getstarted.md

 python demorun.py -dc democonfig.json -s abrupt_latency_part1
 ```

 **In your CloudTSA dashboard in Grafana,** select `svc1` as *entity*, `changedetection` and `thresholdpolicy` as *detector_type*, and `latency` as *metric_name*.
-Then, continue looking at the two charts titled to the two charts titled *Average Latency* and *CloudTSA Alerts*; you will see these charts getting updated as in the following animation over a period of *2 min*.
+Then, continue looking at the two graphs titled to the two graphs titled *Average Latency* and *CloudTSA Alerts*; you will see these graphs getting updated as in the following animation over a period of *2 min*.

 <p align="center">
   <img src="https://raw.githubusercontent.com/istio-ecosystem/iter8-docs/master/cloudtsa/gif/abrupt_latency_part1.gif">
 </p>

-The mean processing delay of `svc1` is abruptly increased from 0.1 sec to 5.0 sec as seen on the chart on the left.
-The change detection algorithm observes this abrupt change in behavior and fires an alarm as seen on the chart on the right.
+The mean processing delay of `svc1` is abruptly increased from 0.1 sec to 5.0 sec as seen on the graph on the left.
+The change detection algorithm observes this abrupt change in behavior and fires an alarm as seen on the graph on the right.

 #### Part 2
 **Start this demo by running**:
 ```
 python demorun.py -dc democonfig.json -s abrupt_latency_part2
 ```
-**In your CloudTSA dashboard in Grafana,** continue with the same variable specifications and you will see the charts from part 1 getting updated as in the following animation over a period of *3 min*.
+**In your CloudTSA dashboard in Grafana,** continue with the same variable specifications and you will see the graphs from part 1 getting updated as in the following animation over a period of *3 min*.

 <p align="center">
   <img src="https://raw.githubusercontent.com/istio-ecosystem/iter8-docs/master/cloudtsa/gif/abrupt_latency_part2.gif">